john-shaskin/hellodocker/README.md

 # hellodocker
 Dumb little test project creating a Nancy hello world that can run in a .net core docker container.
-It may get added to someday...
+It may get added to someday...<br>Then again, maybe not...

 ## Build and run in docker
 `docker build -t hellodocker .` <br>